 CHA encourages the groups that use our facilities to follow our lead in conservation methods and standards.

-- When planning your birthday party consider biodegradable plates and cutlery instead of wasteful alternatives.
+- When planning your birthday party, consider biodegradable plates and cutlery instead of single use plastic.

-- Recycle all left over materials (consider recycled wrapping paper for gifts and re-usable food containers instead of plastic).
+- Recycle all leftover materials (consider reusable bags for gifts and glass or metal food containers instead of throwaway plastic).

-- When finished using spaces turn off all lights, ceiling fans and appliances.
+- When leaving, please turn off all lights, ceiling fans and appliances.

-- We prohibit balloons not because we don’t like fun but because balloons persist in the environment and can be extremely harmful to wildlife.
+- We prohibit balloons not because we don’t like fun but because balloons persist in the environment and can be deadly to wildlife.